 But the development of habits that stick doesn’t just require that short burst of motivation and willpower.
 Motivation naturally drops after we get started with the quest, and just living our daily life can deplete willpower.
 The habitual or unconscious part of our brain does not respond well to the glory-seeking hero’s journey because those big sudden changes turn on our fight-or-flight response and, therefore, it’s unsustainable.

 And, while we may think that just five minutes of practice a day is unimpressive for our executive brain (the part that loves big, lofty changes!), it actually does wonders for our unconscious brain and avoids waking up the amygdala so to speak.
 It creates incremental changes that lead us to the long-term goal of mental health and stability, tools that we can rely on, again and again, when the going gets tough; tools that evolved from necessity, while we faced challenges and obstacles, that over time help us not just survive — but thrive.

-May all beings continue to evolve in 2021.
+May all beings continue to evolve in the new year.